 If you love it, gotta have it, dream about it – then do it!
-If it’s definitely not for you – then keep those cupboard doors right where they belong, and that’s totally ok!
+If it’s not for you – then keep those cupboard doors right where they belong, and that’s ok!

 You see, when I read that article back in 2015, it didn’t phase me one bit.
-It did not sway my opinion or change my preferences, because when we are making a home, our home, none of what the worlds says or dictates should influence you so much that you put aside the things you really love.
+It did not sway my opinion or change my preferences because when we are making a home, our home, none of what the world says or dictates should influence you so much that you put aside the things you love.

 Source: Jen Loves Kev

-Now for the record, I LOOOOOVE open shelving – like, can’t get enough, must have in just about every room.
-For me it is a bit nostalgic (like grandmas house), a bit design preference, and basically everything everyone else already said above for why they love open shelving.
+Now for the record, I LOOOOOVE open shelving – like, can’t get enough, must-have in just about every room.
+For me, it is a bit nostalgic (like grandma’s house), a bit design preference, and everything everyone else already said above for why they love open shelving.

 Must.
 Have.
 Open.
 Shelves.

-Most of the online images I am inspired by have some sort of open shelf concept, as I just adore the curated character it brings to a home.
-I am also confident that I’ll love it for a lifetime, despite the worlds trends.
+Most of the online images I am inspired by having some sort of open shelf concept, as I just adore the curated character it brings to a home.
+I am also confident that I’ll love it for a lifetime, despite the world’s trends.

-Maybe the open shelves in the kitchen isn’t suited to your lifestyle.
+Maybe the open shelves in the kitchen aren’t suited to your lifestyle.
 Maybe you don’t have a curated look of pretty dishes to display just yet.
 How about thinking outside of the kitchen box!
 Open shelves can work in bathrooms, living rooms, bedrooms, and just about anywhere in the home.
-Kitchens are high function areas, and it’s very possible open shelving won’t work in there for you.
+Kitchens are high-function areas, and it’s very possible to open shelving that won’t work in there for you.

 Source: Ella Claire